Prayer Time in Calgary, Canada

 Dhuhr (Lunchtime Prayer): The prayer begins when the sun is at its highest point in the sky and starts to go down a little.

-Asr (Afternoon Prayer): This prayer starts when the shadow of something, like a stick, gets as long as the stick itself—or twice as long, depending on which Islamic rule you follow.
+Asr (Afternoon Prayer): This prayer starts when the shadow of something, like a stick, gets as long as the stick itself—or twice as long, depending on which Islamic rule prayer.
+This

 These prayer times change every day because the sun moves differently depending on the season and where you are in the world.